maoosi/prisma-appsync/docs/guides/installation.md

 ## Using Prisma-AppSync boilerplate

-> **If you are already familiar with Amazon AWS and AppSync, you can stop here and directly use the generated files with your own setup 🚀:**
+> **If you have a high level of experience working with Amazon AWS and AppSync, you can stop here and directly use the generated files with your own setup 🚀:**
 >
 > - `resolver.yaml` contain all resolver mapping templates for AppSync.
 > - `schema.gql` contain the GraphQL schema for AppSync.